-Although heat is included in the name, you can use a heat pump for AC.
+Although heat is included in the name, you can use a heat pump for air conditioning.
 It works by moving heat instead of making it (furnaces burn fuel to generate heat) which is why it is used as a dual function system.
-It's true that heat pumps can be very efficient, but also know that most air conditioners are roughly equivalent in terms of energy efficiency.
-Just examine these two high quality units from Lennox.
+It's true that heat pumps can be very efficient, but also know that most air conditioners are about equal in terms of their efficiency.
+Just examine these two high quality systems from Lennox.

 XC25 Air Conditioner

 XP25 Heat Pump